SAP-samples/datahub-integration-examples/PandasDataframeOperators/README.md

 ## Examples
 In the github folder *example-graphs* you find an example how to use the operators.
-|

 ## Known Issues

-Currently there are no known issues with the operators but nonetheless although all operators come with test cases and the code has limited complexities there might be erros that are not discovered yet.
+Currently there are no known issues with the operators but nonetheless although all operators come with test cases and the code has limited complexities there might be errors that are not discovered yet.
 Notes of failing cases are well-appreciated.

 ## How to get support

 If you need help or in case you found a bug please open a [Github Issue](https://github.com/SAP/datahub-integration-examples/issues).

+## How to run
+  - Import [solution/PandasDataFrameOperators-0.0.7.zip](solution/PandasDataFrameOperators-0.0.7.zip) via `SAP Data Hub System Management` -> `Files` -> `Import Solution`

 ## License